online-ml/light-river/CONTRIBUTING.md

 - We fixed some algorithmic issues.
 We now reach **~2 seconds** by shear luck.
 - We tried using rayon to parallelize over trees, but it didn't bring any improvements.
 - We removed the CSV logic from the benchmark, which brings us under **~1 second**.
 - There is an opportunity to do the scoring and update logic in one fell swoop.
 This is because of the nature of online anomaly detection.
-This would bring us to **~0.5 seconds**.
-We are not sure if this is a good idea, so we don't keep it for now.
+This would bring us to **~0.6 seconds**.
+We are not sure if this is a good design choice though, so we may revisit this later.